-Waleed is an agriculture engineer in Wahaat SEKEM.
+Waleed is an agriculture engineer in Wahat SEKEM farm.
 His children study at SEKEM school, also his wife teaches Arabic there.
 They are living a wonderful new experience surrounded by calming beautiful places.
 He’s a hard worker farmer trying to cover all the herbs needed in the market.

 Farmer in Minia, Egypt

-Our young farmer Reda has his own Demeter-certified farmland in Minya.
+Our young farmer Reda has his own Demeter-certified farmland in Minya called El-Rouby.
 Reda has a dream to live a simple happy life growing his business to provide more job opportunities for his people.

-After the harvest, the Peanuts arrive first at the Green valley company where they are heated and shelled.
-After that, the iSiS Organic Food Company, samples are taken to confirm organic and biodynamic standards.
-Then the Peanuts are cold-pressed, which preserves essential nutrients that can be lost if heat is applied.
+After the harvest, the Peanuts arrive first at the Green valley company where they are roasted and deshelled.
+The peanuts are then sent to the iSiS Organic Food Company where samples are taken to confirm organic and biodynamic standards.
+There, the peanut oil is extracted through the cold-pressing technique, which preserves essential nutrients that can be lost if heat is applied.

 Using cold pressing techniques allows for less energy usage as it doesn’t require heat or the use of chemical solvents.